Skip to main content

 If you're starting a bullet journaling practice specifically for your wellbeing, the research points to a handful of high-value tracking categories:

-- Mood — a simple 1–5 scale or a colour is enough.
-The goal is not precision; it's consistency.
+• Mood: a simple 1–5 scale or a colour is enough for a low-friction check-in.
+The goal is not precision; it is noticing.

 You don't need all five.
 Starting with one, done consistently, is the entire practice.